amy-tabb/calico/README.md

 #### TODO
 Check for bad input : the number of markers specified in the files is greater than the size of the aruco dictionary.
-Check for bad input : alert if markerLength is > squareLength Verbose and write: Add another flag for writing output, lots of images written.
+Check for bad input : alert if markerLength is > squareLength Verbose and write: Add another flag for writing output, as lots of images are currently written.